Bishnupur Railway Station: History

-The completion of the Bishnupur–Gokulnagar Joypur sector of the Sheoraphuli–Bishnupur branch line was announced in the Railway Budget for 2009–10.
-Part of the line is under construction.
+The completion of the Bishnupur–Gokulnagar Joypur sector of the Seoraphuli Jn.–Bishnupur branch line was announced in the Railway Budget for 2009–10.
+Part of the line is still under construction.
+After successful completion of the project it will be a part of Kolkata Suburban Railway functioning as its terminal station.
+The station is currently in renovation under the Amrit Bharat station scheme.

+Amenities

+Facilities and Amenities at Bishnupur Station: